MSLNZ/msl-network/docs/json_formats.rst

       "error": false (can be omitted)
       "requester": string (can be omitted)
-      "result": object (the reply from the Client) "uuid": string (can be omitted)
+      "result": object (the reply from the Client) "uid": string (can be omitted)
     }

 You only need to include the "result" name-value pair in the reply.
-The "error", "requester" and "uuid" name-value pairs can be omitted, or anything you want, since they are not used by the :class:`~msl.network.manager.Manager` to process the reply from a :class:`~msl.network.client.Client`.
+The "error", "requester" and "uid" name-value pairs can be omitted, or anything you want, since they are not used by the :class:`~msl.network.manager.Manager` to process the reply from a :class:`~msl.network.client.Client`.
 However, including these additional name-value pairs provides symmetry with the way a